Financial Aid Timeline

 We know that the financial process can be complex with multiple dates and processes to keep in mind.
 Below is an overview of the financial aid/billing/payment process.
 Our other pages and the links within them will give you step-by-step instructions.

-Learn the cost of attending Clarion University.
+Learn the cost of attending PennWest Clarion.
 Total costs are determined by residency, the class delivery location (Clarion, Venango, or off-campus), tuition, fees, room, meal plan, parking permit, and the total number of credits you will take.

 October 1 - Free application for federal student aid (FAFSA) opens